 Want to see the inside of the beast in action?

 Try and play the video below.
-Not it will work though! sorry in advance if it doesn’t!
+Not sure it will work though! sorry in advance if it doesn’t!